-In June 2022, we entered into a \$3.6 million residual commission buyout agreement with Tiffany Caramico, a distribution partner of Shift4 for over fifteen years and a half-sister of Mr. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, consisting of an initial payment of \$2.5 million in cash and \$0.6 million in shares of the Company's Class A common stock, and a contingent payment of \$0.5 million in cash payable after 12 months, subject to certain conditions related to the performance of the acquired assets.
-The terms of the agreement were consistent with other similar agreements with distribution partners as part of a larger strategic initiative to insource our key distribution partners, including through the acquisition of over a hundred partners' residual commission obligations.
+In June 2022, we entered into a \$3.6 million residual commission buyout agreement with Tiffany Caramico, a distribution partner of Shift4 for over fifteen years and a half-sister of Mr. J. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, to purchase a portion of her residual commission obligations.
+The agreement consisted of an initial payment of \$2.5 million in cash and \$0.6 million in shares of the Company's Class A common stock, and a contingent payment of \$0.5 million in cash payable after 12 months, subject to certain conditions related to the performance of the acquired assets.
+The terms of the agreement were consistent with other similarly situated distribution partners as part of a larger strategic initiative to insource our key distribution partners, including through the acquisition of over a hundred partners' residual commission obligations.
+In her role as an independent sales agent, Ms. Caramico receives residual commissions on a comparable basis to similarly situated independent sales agents working with the Company.
+Since the Company only completed a partial buyout of Ms. Caramico's portfolio and she continues to refer deals to the Company, Ms. Caramico received residual commissions equal to \$492,095, \$463,565 and \$265,154, for the fiscal years ended December 31, 2023, 2022 and 2021, respectively, in relation to such role.
+Ms. Caramico is not an employee of the Company.